Nation and Freedom Committee: Criticism

-In the spring of 2018, Novaya Gazeta accused the Nation and Freedom Committee of preparing mass riots, in connection with a statement of its readiness to "support protest actions and other political forces in connection with the falsification of elections, if such will be announced by our allies.".
+In the spring of 2018, Novaya Gazeta accused the Nation and Freedom Committee of preparing mass riots, in connection with a statement of its readiness to "support protest actions and other political forces in connection with the falsification of elections, if such will be announced by our allies."

 Life also announced that the KNS associates, together with their political allies, were preparing the Maidan in Moscow on May 5, 2018.
 On this day, during a general civil protest for the resignation of Putin, several comrades-in-arms of the KNS and allied organizations of the KNS organizations were detained.

 In February 2019, the Federal News Agency accused the KNU of the fact that, due to too close cooperation of nationalists and liberals, the ultra-left feels redundant in political protests and is forced to create terrorist groups.

 In spring 2020, the International Bureau of Human Rights called the anti-immigration campaign of the KNS aggressive.
-This statement was made by the Bureau despite the fact of the massive closure of borders by most developed countries during the pandemic.